 The provisions comprise of employment benefit related matters.
 No legal provision exceeds EUR 200 thousand except for a provision related to a dispute that dates back to the year 2000.
 In 2000 the former Necotrans company also deployed trading activities and did not deliver properly under one of the contracts.

-The claim has been fully provided for and amounts to EUR 2.569 thousand.
+The claim has been fully provided for.
 No trading activities are deployed by any former Necotrans company.